cohenkslaf/Exploratory-Data-Analysis/README.md

 - **Alcohol**: A key factor influencing the body and taste of wine.
 - **Quality**: A subjective rating assigned by consumers and wine experts.

+## What Types are the Data?

-- Ratio: Fixed Acidity, Volatile Acidity, Citric Acid, Residual Sugar, Chlorides, Free Sulfur Dioxide, Total Sulfur Dioxide, Density, Sulphates, Alcohol
+Ratio: Fixed Acidity, Volatile Acidity, Citric Acid, Residual Sugar, Chlorides, Free Sulfur Dioxide, Total Sulfur Dioxide, Density, Sulphates, Alcohol

--Interval: pH
+Interval: pH

--Ordinal: Quality
+Ordinal: Quality

 This dataset has no missing values and consists of 6,497 instances from both red and white wines, providing a sufficient sample for analysis.